flamebyrd/makesite/README.md

 Introduction
 ------------

-This project borrows a lot of code and structure from the original makesite.py.
-However, it differs from that project's stated objectives in a few ways:
+This project is based on the Python custom static site generator makesite.py, but is designed to be useable without a coding background.

-* You don't need to read the source code to proceed but you probably will need to read the documentation
+It can be used in two ways:

-* This project is designed to both be used as a fork OR used as-is and still be updated by the user from this repository.
-Thus the content directory is excluded from git, many configuration options are available, and theme directories are designed to be copied before being modified.
+* For non-coders: Run the code as a program, using the provided customisation tools.
+If you download an updated version of this project in the future, it won't override your fanfic or customisation.

-You are [free](LICENSE.md) to copy, use, and modify this project for your website, so go ahead and fork this repository and make it your own project.
-Change the [layout](layout) if you wish to, improve the [stylesheet](static/css/style.css) to suit your taste, enhance [makesite.py](makesite.py) if you need to, and develop your website/blog just the way you want it.
+* For coders who want extra customisation: Create your own new fork of the code.
+You are [free](LICENSE.md) to copy, use, and modify this project, specifically the [layout](layout) and [stylesheet](static/css/style.css).

 To Do List
 ------------